This information applies to England and Wales.

 Your work coach will discuss your claimant commitments with you.
 You will need to agree to this if you want to receive ESA.
 Claimant commitments can include:

-Talk to your work coach if you cannot meet your claimant commitments.
+Talk to your work coach if you are struggling to complete the work-related activities.

 Changing your claimant commitment (Citizens Advice)